nesst-lab/comppedagogy/startHere/worksheetA.md

 b. the path to the place you want to move it (here, the folder above you, i.e. `..`) <br>

 #### 16. Check your understanding!
-It turns out you were right in the first place; you actually want it comppedagogy.
+It turns out you were right in the first place; you actually want it moreFolders.
 How do you move it there?
 Some hints:
 a.
 Remember that you have to specify the path to the folder you want to move, and your folder has changed location since you last referenced it <br>
 b. `../` references the folder ABOVE you.
 To reference the folder you're currently in, use `./`  <br>

 #### 17. `mv` also performs a slightly different function.
 a.
-First, enter the command in the command line to get the list of items in your working directory (which should be comppedagogy)  <br>
+First, enter the command in the command line to get the list of items in your working directory (which should be moreFolders)  <br>
 b.
-Make sure that your new directory is in there, and that there is no directory called **whatDoesThisDo** (if there is, you can go into your file explorer and delete that folder manually)  <br>
+Make sure that your new directory is in there, and that there is no directory called **whatDoesThisDo** (if there is, you can use the current folder view to delete that folder manually)  <br>
 c.
 Substituting your new directory name for `robinsNewDirectory`, enter:  <br>

 `mv robinsNewDirectory whatDoesThisDo`